 Operator precedence defines the order in which different operators in an expression are evaluated.
 Operators with higher precedence are evaluated before operators with lower precedence.
 For example, in the expression 2 + 3 * 4, the multiplication operator (*) has higher precedence than the addition operator (+), so the expression is evaluated as 2 + (3 * 4).

 Operator precedence table

 Here is a table of common operators in C, sorted by precedence from highest to lowest (Table 3.8):

-Table 3.8: Operator Precedence